dennisgsmith/GlobalVaccineViz/README.md

-# GlobalVaccineViz
+# VaxTheWorld
-Experimenting with plotting global COVID-19 vaccine data.
+An interactive dashboard to track global COVID-19 vaccine progress and other relevant data.